Your Cart (0)

 • Lubricants offer immediate relief during sex, reducing friction and discomfort9.

-• Hyaluronic acid-based moisturisers can be as effective as estrogen creams11.
+• Hyaluronic acid-based moisturisers can be as effective as oestrogen creams11.
+For more on this hormone-free option, see Hyaluronic Acid for Vaginal Dryness.

 • Replenishes moisture and elasticity.